pyrmont/flext/Flext/Webpages/help_writing.md

 Your function can include additional arguments.
 Flext will detect additional arguments in your function definition and expose an options screen that is accessible from Flext's Settings screen.

+**_Your function **must** use the `var process = function...` format if you want to specify arguments.
+If you don't, Flext will not detect that your processor has additional arguments and the options screen will not display._**

 On the options screen, each argument will be listed with a user-editable text field.
 The argument's name will be used for the name of the option and, if you